 - If the number of tickets for that channel are more than 4, return "Big"

-To construct this query, you'll nest multiple IF THEN ELSE functions to perform the extra test.
+To construct this report, you'll nest multiple IF THEN ELSE functions to perform the extra test.
 However, the basic structure of the formula is similar.

 To edit the formula

-- Open the query you saved in the previous section.
+- Open the report you saved in the previous section.

 - In the Rows panel, click your standard calculated attribute Ticket channel big or small?

 - In the attribute filter window, click the edit calculation button as shown in